 The Bragg Building is fully equipped to support cutting-edge science research now and into the future.
 This is thanks to an impressive range of research environments – from clean rooms and low vibration facilities to spaces that allow for studies into radiation, optics, low temperatures, and bio-nano chemistry.
 We took the time to explore options with each of the schools/faculties and the wider university, planning spaces around their needs while using our experience to encourage collaboration wherever possible.

 We carried out a heritage assessment to make sure that our designs made the best use of the Old Mining Building, and repaired any existing damage.
-When complete, the building will stand as a stunning addition to the University’s campus, complementing the historic architecture and landscapes that surround it.
+The completed building stands as a stunning addition to the University’s campus, complementing the historic architecture and landscapes that surround it.

 “This investment is a substantial part of the University’s £520m campus development plan, and will help secure our ambition to be one of the UK’s top ten research universities.”– DENNIS HOPPER, DIRECTOR OF FACILITIES MANAGEMENT AT THE UNIVERSITY OF LEEDS